Committed to Your Success.

 From ideation to implementation, we have the people and tools to get the job done!
 You share, we listen.
 Together we create memorable visitor experiences.

-Chip was a nature nut from an early age, and now spends most of his time on projects helping kids and other audiences appreciate natural and cultural wonders.
-He serves primarily as creative director at ECOS, but wears many hats.
+Chip was a Colorado nature nut from an early age, and still is.
+At ECOS he spends most of his time on projects helping a variety of audiences appreciate nature—often balanced with related cultural aspects.
+He serves as Creative Director at ECOS but wears many hats.
 He has designed and written hundreds of natural and cultural history exhibits and created dozens of interpretive and visitor experience master plans.
+His passion on ECOS projects is turning awareness into appreciation and empathy, leading to direct conservation action.
+That’s essentially the ECOS mission.

-Chip was a nature nut from an early age, and now spends most of his time on projects helping kids and other audiences appreciate natural and cultural wonders.
-He serves primarily as creative director at ECOS, but wears many hats.
+Chip was a Colorado nature nut from an early age, and still is.
+At ECOS he spends most of his time on projects helping a variety of audiences appreciate nature—often balanced with related cultural aspects.
+He serves as Creative Director at ECOS but wears many hats.
 He has designed and written hundreds of natural and cultural history exhibits and created dozens of interpretive and visitor experience master plans.
+His passion on ECOS projects is turning awareness into appreciation and empathy, leading to direct conservation action.
+That’s essentially the ECOS mission.

 As founding partner and president, Jill has been involved with practically every ECOS project since the company’s inception 25 years ago.
 Her first-hand experience at ECOS includes creative input and coordination for the planning, design, production and installation of many different interpretive projects for a broad range of clients.
 Jill’s skill in truly hearing client’s goals and desires translates, time and again, into successful projects and satisfied customers.
 She also helps guide the company in terms of strategic planning, financial direction, human resources, and client relations.